 This course is offered in the part-time Master in Finance program and may be attended on a “no credit” basis by individuals not enrolled in the program.
 Course participants are visitors who are not responsible for assignments and do not take an exam or earn academic credits.
 As the number of seats in the course is limited, we recommend to register online early.

-Dr. Metiu is an economist at the Research Centre of the Deutsche Bundesbank.
+Dr. Metiu is an economist at the Directorate General Financial Stability of the Deutsche Bundesbank.
 His research interests include macro-finance, financial crises, and the international transmission of crises.
 Dr. Metiu received his PhD in economics at Maastricht University in 2011, and he obtained his MSc in economics at Corvinus University of Budapest in 2008.
 Dr. Metiu has taught several courses in the field of financial economics at Maastricht University, Goethe University Frankfurt, and Goethe Business School.